-After the biopsy, your doctor will send the removed tissue to a pathologist.
-A pathologist is a specialist who will use a microscope to check the tissue for cancer cells.
+After the biopsy, your doctor will send the tissue to a pathologist.
+A pathologist is a specialist who will check the tissue under a microscope for cancer cells.